-- · What specific tasks and workflows does the app solution support? - Does the app support soft scanning for BCMA, or does it require a hardware sled? - Does the voice solution integrate with your communications platform and network? - · Is the app intuitive and easy for new users to learn? - · What's the recommended deployment model? - Does the app solution use platform technologies like CallKit, AppConfig, critical alerts or quality of service (QoS)?
+- · What specific tasks and workflows does the app solution support? - Does the voice solution integrate with your communications platform and network? - If the solution provides alerts and alarms, how does it integrate with existing systems?
+How does the solution prioritize and present the notifications? - · Is the app intuitive and easy for new users to learn? - What's the recommended deployment model? - Does the app solution use platform technologies like CallKit, AppConfig, Push to Talk, critical alerts, or quality of service (QoS)?